ibm-cloud-docs/sap/sap-terraform-multi-tier-anydb-nonhana.md

 The configuration and script files are provided on the GitHub repository [https://github.com/IBM-Cloud/sap-infra-anydb-distributed](https://github.com/IBM-Cloud/sap-infra-anydb-distributed).

-For 2-tier and 3-tier VPC for SAP, you modify the:

-*  ``terraform.tfvars`` file to add your {{site.data.keyword.cloud_notm}} API-key

-*  ``input.auto.tfvars`` file to customize the resources for your solution.
+For 2-tier and 3-tier VPC for SAP, you modify the ``input.auto.tfvars`` file to customize the resources for your solution.
 You specify zones, resource names, and SSH keys.

 All of the other configuration files are provided and do not need to be modified.